THE TARKINE WILDERNESS

 Later additions by John Lee Archer, a colonial architect, were built over two years to 1845.

-- On the swamp floor four pathways lead you on a journey as nature collides with the creativity of Tasmanian artists
+On the swamp floor has four pathways to lead you on a journey as nature collides with the creativity of Tasmanian artists

 It’s easy to overlook, but Dip Falls is one of the most beautiful in the state.
 It’s two-tiered structure and unique rock formations make it well worth a visit.
 From the parking area next to the falls in the Dip Falls Reserve, it’s a short walk to a platform with an unsurpassed view out over the top of the falls.
 Another path leads to the base of the falls and its unique rock formations.

 Like other waterfalls, Dip Falls is at its most impressive after rain and is best viewed in winter.